opendatasoft/ods-documentation-explore-api/source/includes/tpf/yarrrml.md

 ## Start a YARRRML mapping

-> A RML mapping that will describe 3 resources
+> An RML mapping that will describe 3 resources

 ```yaml
 mappings: